 - Do not password-protect or lock your files!

-- Please do not insert spaces or special characters in the files names.
+- Please do not insert spaces or special characters in the names of the files.

 - The max. individual size of files: 5 MB